 Around our house, we’ve always been partial to Blue Coyote Nachos with a big bowl of guacamole on the side to satisfy our nacho yearnings.
 As a matter of fact, when I brought up the idea of a new nacho recipe I received a little resistance and was only given the green light if could match the affections for our beloved standard.

 Smoky BBQ Chicken Nachos proved worthy and made it on our Super Bowl party menu.

 The barbecue sauce and pinto beans remind you of all the reasons you love barbecue while the Monterey Jack cheese and jalapenos keep you grounded in nacho heaven.
 We like Jack cheese for its beautiful melt-ability and mild flavor that doesn’t get in the way, but if you need more spice in your nacho world, pepper jack is a good choice.

 If you already have a barbecue sauce you can’t bear to part with, use it.
 If not, I highly recommend Show Me Liquid Smoke Bar-B-Q Sauce with its distinct smoky, tangy, slightly sweet flavor.
 Produced in small batches in Columbia, MO, my friends have asked me to order it by the gallon.
 No kidding.
-It’s a small family-run enterprise with a phone number to call for ordering (573) 442-5309 weekdays between 10 am-4 pm.
-Last time I ordered they didn’t even take credit cards—they ship your order and expect you to send them a check.
-Recently, I also found it online at Get Sauced … either way, you’ll be glad you got some.
+It’s a small family-run enterprise, but you can easily order online.

 What’s not to like?!
 Well, there is that pesky little aspect of healthy food choices and this is what we call a compromise in our Food Philosophy, primarily because of the chips.
 So be sure to bring some balance with a classic vegetable tray.